st0fm/keepassxc-dropdown-kde/README.md

 Based on: https://github.com/vgobbo/alacritty-dropdown-kde

 # KeepassXC Dropdown
-Win script that adds drop-down feature to Alacritty.
+Win script that adds drop-down feature to KeepassXC.

 It provides:
 - Display/hide KeepassXC when `Meta+x` is pressed.